temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 Note that the Worker listens to the same Task Queue that the Workflow and Activity Tasks are sent to.

 Task Queues are defined by a string name.
 To ensure your Task Queue names are consistent, place the Task Queue name in a variable you can share across your project.
-In this project, the Task Queue name is defined in the `shared.go` file:
+In this project, you'll find the Task Queue name defined in the `shared.go` file:

 <!--SNIPSTART money-transfer-project-template-go-shared-task-queue-->
 <!--SNIPEND-->